 If a court order is entered for child support, either party may request an adjustment if one party’s income or both parties’ incomes have significantly changed since the date of the last order.
 Often, it requires either a 30% change in one party’s income or a 10% change in the total child support amount, if it were to be recalculated.
 Those are not the only circumstances under which child support can change, but those are the most common.
 If a party’s earning ability has changed significantly, that may also justify a modification to the child support amount.
 Requests may also be made of ORS to administratively adjust child support.

 For more information on Child Support In The State Of Utah, an initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (801) 616-3301 today.
+Contact Us online or call us to arrange a consultation at (801) 616-3301 today.